ecogamer/ecogamer-bookmarklet/README.md

 ## How to Contribute

-### Requirements
+### Developer Requirements
-* Node
-* Grunt
+Grunt - Read more here: http://gruntjs.com/getting-started

-### Setup
+### Initial Setup
 Create a local development bookmarklet using the "bookmarklet-local.js" file.
-Either by clicking and dragging into your bookmark toolbar or copy/paste the file content into the URL or Address field for a new bookmark.
-Use this bookmarklet instead of the regular one when doing development.
+Use this bookmarklet instead of the regular one when doing development as this one points to your local files.
+To make the bookmarklet copy/paste the file content into the URL or Address field for a new bookmark.
+Alternatively you can click and drag the file (once downloaded/cloned locally) into your bookmark toolbar.

-### When Coding
+### While Developing
-For convenience a server and grunt watch task has been set up.
-For the local bookmarklet to work you must be running this task:
+For convenience a server and grunt watch task have been set up.
+For the local bookmarklet to work you must be running this task in the command line:
-    grunt dev
+`grunt dev`